ToolJet/ToolJet/docs/docs/deployment/docker.md

 6. If you've set a custom domain for `TOOLJET_HOST`, add a `A record` entry in your DNS settings to point to the IP address of the      server.

+7. Seed the database by running `docker-compose run server rake db:seed`.
+This seeds the database with a default user with the following credentials:
+    email : dev@tooljet.io
+    password: password

-7. You're all done, ToolJet client would now be served at the value you've set in `TOOLJET_HOST`.
+8. You're all done, ToolJet client would now be served at the URL you've set in `TOOLJET_HOST`.